 Input DI1 is used for the printer's paper function.
 DI1 is connected to a contact function which is operated when the paper has been placed in the printer.
 (Top of form setting).

-The DI2 input is used for manual change-over between "default" and "optional" alarm destinations in connection with the extended alarm routing (cf. section "AKA Alarm Table").
+The DI2 input is used for manual change-over between "default" and "optional" alarm destinations in connection with the extended alarm routing in AKA 243/244 (cf. section "AKA Alarm Table").